Wanderlei Silva: Pride Fighting championships

 Silva put his Pride middleweight title on the line against Dan Henderson, Pride's welterweight (183 lb) champion at Pride 33: The Second Coming, held on 24 February 2007, in Las Vegas, Nevada.
 In a night of upsets, Henderson knocked out Silva in the third round with a left hook to become the new middleweight champion.
 Silva was denied the ability to participate in Pride 34 due to medical suspension by the Nevada State Athletic Commission (NSAC) which made this his last Pride appearance.
-Silva almost never lost under pure Pride rules at 205 pounds.
+Silva almost never lost under strict Pride rules at 205 pounds - he won over 83% of his matches.

 Return to the UFC

 I fight for my fans and they know I give my best.
 Every time I need to give a good show for them because tickets are so expensive and pay-per-view is so expensive.
 The fans know which fighters want to give a show.
 I love my fans and fight for my fans.
 It's so incredible that I'm from Brazil but when I fight American fighters the crowd is much more for me over the American fighters.
 They know I'm going to put on a show.

 — Wanderlei Silva talking about fighting in America and his motivation for fights.

 On 17 August 2007, the UFC announced that they had signed Wanderlei Silva to compete in the organization and that he would return to the Octagon on 29 December 2007 at UFC 79.
 After months of speculation about Silva's opponent, UFC President Dana White announced that Chuck Liddell would be Silva's opponent for his return match.
 The long-awaited match happened on 29 December 2007 at UFC 79 with Silva losing to Liddell by unanimous decision.
 After the fight Silva said, "Win or lose I like to give the emotion for my fans" He also added that he gave his best and promised that next time he will deliver a win.
 This fight earned them the Fight of the Night award.

 Keeping to his promise, on 24 May 2008 at UFC 84 in Las Vegas, he earned a decisive KO win against Keith Jardine at the 36-second mark of the first round, earning him a $75,000 Knockout of the Night bonus award.
 When Jardine threw a kick, Silva countered with a right-left-right combo that dropped him.
 Silva then finished the fight with ground strikes to earn the knockout.

 At UFC 92, Wanderlei fought Quinton Jackson, who he had beaten twice previously in PRIDE.
 Jackson avenged his previous defeats by knocking Silva out with a left hook in the first round.
 Following the fight, Silva indicated that he would like to face Jackson again in the future.